 What are the benefits?

-• In most cases, engaging an IP lawyer or IP attorney is likely to reduce the risks you may encounter in enforcing your IP rights.
+- In most cases, engaging a legal professional is likely to reduce the risks you may encounter in enforcing your IP rights.

-• IP lawyers can provide a wide range of legal services and develop a holistic IP enforcement strategy suited to your IP and business goals, and IP attorneys can provide specialist IP advice in their areas of expertise such as trade marks or patents.
+- Legal professionals can provide a wide range of legal services and develop a holistic IP enforcement strategy suited to your IP and business goals.

-• They are able to recognise common issues which come up and refer you to other professionals if and when needed.
+- They are able to recognise common issues which come up and refer you to other professionals when needed.

 What are the risks?

-• Most IP lawyers and IP attorneys have different specialties and may be more effective in their particular field of expertise.
-For instance, an IP lawyer may be highly experienced in dealing with trade marks, but not so much in patents, or vice versa.
-Only an IP lawyer can conduct proceedings in a court so, if you engage an IP attorney rather than an IP lawyer, they would need to refer you to an IP lawyer if you find you need to go to court to enforce your IP rights.
+- Some legal professionals have different specialties and may be more effective in their particular field of expertise.
+For instance, your lawyer may be highly experienced in dealing with trade marks, but not so much in patents, or vice versa.

 What are the possible outcomes?

-The outcomes of seeing an IP lawyer or IP attorney depend heavily on your individual circumstances.
+The outcomes of seeing a legal professional depend heavily on your individual circumstances.

 What might the costs be?

-The total costs of engaging an IP lawyer or IP attorney will depend on factors such as their fees and other costs, and the complexity of the matter.
+The total costs of engaging a legal professional will depend on factors such as their fees and the complexity of the matter.

-For trade marks and patent attorneys, you can expect an average fee of:
+For trade mark and patent attorneys, you can expect an average fee of:

-Some IP lawyers and IP attorneys offer a free initial consultation to assess what services you need and provide you an estimate of costs moving forward.
+Some legal professionals offer a free consultation to assess what services you need and an estimate of costs.

-It can be a good idea to ask for an indication of how much the entire process may cost during your first meeting.
-IP lawyers have a professional obligation to provide you with an upfront estimate of their fees and costs.
+It’s a good idea to ask your legal professional for an indication of how much the entire process may cost for the service you would like to use during your first meeting.

 How much time might be involved?

-Your first consultation is likely to take place shortly after you contact your IP lawyer or IP attorney.
+Your first consultation is likely to take place shortly after you contact the legal professional.
 However, the total length of time for engaging their service will vary greatly depending on what steps you decide to take or the services you decide to use.
+For instance, if you are seeing a legal professional for a court proceeding, you are likely to use their service for the duration of the dispute, while some simple matters may only require one or two meetings.

 How much is this used?